Cognitive Behavioral Therapy (CBT)

 Licensed counselor in Baltimore

-Jennifer utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of dialectical behavior therapy.
+Jen utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of Dialectical Behavior Therapy.
+Her CBT approach ensures that individuals learn effective coping skills and strategies to manage their mental health.
 She also believes the relationship she builds with her clients is of utmost importance so she spends time cultivating a trusting partnership with her clients.
-As a cognitive behavioral therapist, Jennifer focuses her work on those hoping to find relief from stress and anxiety, trauma, sadness and depression, life transition, identity struggles, and healthy communication.
+As a cognitive behavioral therapist, Jennifer focuses her work on those hoping to find relief from OCD, stress and anxiety, trauma, sadness and depression, life transition, identity struggles, and healthy communication.

 rachel greenberg Larson, mA